7 BEST Towns Near Olympic National Park Worth Visiting!

 Saturday Farmer’s Market

-I often stop at the Farmer’s & Artisans Market on Saturdays from May through October on my way to park destinations.
-It’s rare to find comfort vegan food as delicious as Vegetari makes it.
+On my way to park destinations, I often stop at the Farmer’s & Artisans Market on Saturdays, open May through October.
+It’s rare to find comfort vegan food as good as Vegetari’s.

-The market is in the heart of town, close to other shops and restaurants, like Pane d’Amore Bakery and the Sunshine Cafe.
+The market is in the heart of town, near shops and restaurants, like Pane d’Amore Bakery and the Sunshine Cafe.

-TIP: On your way to Sequim, you’ll drive by the S’Klallam Tribe’s Longhouse Market & Deli, the peninsula’s nicest and biggest gas station market.
-It’s the perfect stop for a quick meal to take on the road.
+TIP: En route to Sequim, you’ll drive past the S’Klallam Tribe’s Longhouse Market & Deli, the peninsula’s nicest and biggest gas station market, perfect for a quick meal to take on the road.

 3. Forks